 The ideal solution would be that we have all the data we need — from across the organization — at our fingertips, in a way that’s easy to use to digest, make decisions with, build audiences from, and activate effective marketing across channels.

-There are a lot of CDPs on the market – which we’ll discuss more in future blogs (shameless plug: you should sign up for our newsletter to ensure you receive it), but Twilio Segment dominates the market (it was ranked the top CDP by IDC in 2020) because of its ability to be seamlessly stitched together across an entire business’ tech stack.
+There are a lot of CDPs on the market – but Stitch has an affinity towards Segment, which we’ve seen improve the day-to-day of the marketers we work with time and time again.
 Segment delivers on its promise of real-time insights and activation capabilities — made even more powerful by its ability to flexibly connect into company-specific solutions, numerous software providers (through their 300+ plug & play integrations) as well as the broader Twilio ecosystem — capturing the billions of customer interactions that take place across a company’s channels and business units.

-The best thing about Segment is that it is positioned to be the foundation of a marketing-tech stack, meaning that Twilio’s customer engagement platform is foundationally built for the data-first marketer.
+The best thing about Segment is that it is positioned to be the foundation of a marketing-tech stack, meaning that other customer engagement platforms (like Braze, which we’ll get to in a second) are foundationally built for the data-first marketer.
 Better data = better experiences = better outcomes.

-Now that you probably get where we’re going (if you don’t, we’ll be more clear: we believe Twilio and Segment are at the forefront of the next era of marketing technology), let’s move on to what better data means for marketers.
+Now that you probably get where we’re going (if you don’t, we’ll be more clear: we believe CDPs and data clouds are a pivotal part of the next era of marketing technology), let’s move on to what better data means for marketers.
+Enter: Braze.

 We know personalization is important, and we know it’s hard work to implement, and sometimes, even harder to define.
 But we know that, when done well, personalization drives loyalty, builds relationships, and can help cut through the overload that people are feeling by serving them with relevant content.